 For much of her career, Lajuanda has worked extensively on empowering communities with equitable and inclusive access to resources.
 This work has included roles as Executive Director for the Black Recruitment & Retention Center at UC Berkeley, as well as Head of Marketing & Development for World Bridges, a nonprofit dedicated to providing low-income youth with international opportunities.

 Lajuanda is also passionate about cross-cultural community building and cultural expression.
 This passion has led her to organize hundreds of spaces, events, retreats, workshops, and conferences to this end, including the Empowering Women of Color Conference, the Western Regional Conference, and a lecture series entitled “Oral Histories and Traditions” at the Multicultural Community Center, where she also co-founded an art gallery space.

-Lajuanda currently serves on the Board of Trustees for Leadership High School in San Francisco, as well as several startups, including Codulab, Exponential Nigeria, and The Fourth Group.
+Lajuanda currently serves on the Board of Trustees for Leadership High School in San Francisco and advises young entrepreneurs.
 She attended the University of California, Berkeley for a Bachelor’s degree in both African American Studies and Advertising & Consumer Behavior.
-In her leisure, Lajuanda enjoys reading Spanish-language literature, traveling, playing volleyball, and advising young entrepreneurs.
+In her leisure, Lajuanda enjoys reading Spanish-language literature, traveling, and playing volleyball.